cliffordlab/cliffordlab.github.io/ethics.md

 morning or late afternoon because my collaborators are clinicians.
 The flexibility goes both ways though \... if you decide you want to come in at lunch time one day, good for you.
 I want you to work when you feel at your best.
-Get sleep, work out, get good food, spend time with loved ones.
+Get sleep, work out, eat good food, spend time with loved ones.
 I hate presenteeism.
 Learn your own optimal times for working (but balance it with the need to communicate with the group and have some core hours on most days).
 If we do have a meeting though then I expect you to be prompt at meetings.

-I have a tight calendar, so if you are 10 minutes late to a meeting it significantly impacts it.
+I have a tight calendar, so if you are late to a meeting it can significantly impact utility.
 I’m pretty relaxed, but it results in a poor impression on my collaborators.

 It subconsciously sends the message that you think your time is more